 What Does Work:

-- Admitting to your self and at least one other person that you have a problem
+- Admitting to your self, to God, and at least one other person that you have a problem

 - Letting go of shame associated with pornography addiction

 - Walking with the Lord every day in recovery